MohsenHNSJ/scene_manager_extended/README.md

 * [X] Added a feature to navigate to the scene path in filesystem on godot when clicked on scene address in Scene Manager tool
 * [X] Added a feature to open a desired scene from Scene Manager tab
 * [X] Users now can have some time to load their scene in the background with the new changing scene functionality
+* [X] Pause and Resume functions added
+* [X] Reactive button added which makes the `Scene Manager UI` reactive to changes on `File System` of godot and refreshes the `Scene Manager UI` automatically every time an update happens on files in `res://` location
+* [X] Auto Save button added which saves automatically every time a new change found in `Scene Manager UI` + If Reactive is enabled too, after that mechanism, save gets called automatically so that there would be no need to use the save button at all

 ## How To Use?